-We stayed in Oberoi’s Wildflower Hall – a lovely property tucked high up in the hills around Kurfi, which is about 10 Kilometers from Shimla downtown, takes about 20 minutes by road.
+We stayed in Oberoi’s Wildflower Hall – a lovely property tucked high up in the hills around Kurfi, which is about 10 Kilometers from Shimla downtown, and takes about 20 minutes by road.
 The place is 1000 feet higher up from Shimla, so the evenings are nice and cold at 16′ C. The Hotel was a former residence of Lord Kitchener, surrounded by acres of protected cedar forest it offered panoramic views of the Himalayas.

-The next day (Day 2) we booked ourselves for a nature trek called Wild Strawberry trail, helped by a naturalist from the Hotel, it takes you to the forest around the property.
+The next day (Day 2) we booked ourselves for a nature trek called Wild Strawberry Trail, helped by a naturalist from the Hotel, it takes you to the forest around the property.
 The resort is next to Shimla Reserve Forest Sanctuary which has woods of pine and cedar.
-As per our guide, the tall trees in the sanctuary were planted by the Britishers (who were ruling Indian subcontinent from Shimla during the Indian summers) to serve as rain catchment areas.
+As per our guide, the tall trees in the sanctuary were planted by the Britishers (who were ruling the Indian subcontinent from Shimla during the Indian summers) to serve as rain catchment areas.
 The short trek took us through Shimla Ridgeline at one point.
-It is interesting to note that the rainwater falling on the ridgeline and flowing down the west side drains into the Arabian Sea through River Sutlej and water which flowing down the east side drains into the Bay of Bengal through River Ganges – what a natural wonder.
+It is interesting to note that the rainwater falling on the ridgeline and flowing down the west side drains into the Arabian Sea through River Sutlej and water which flows down the east side drains into the Bay of Bengal through River Ganges – what a natural wonder.
 On returning from the trek, my son got a gift of a bird’s nest.

-You could also book for a full day picnic in the sanctuary and be pampered with picnic hampers for a gourmet outdoor experience.
+You could also book for a full-day picnic in the sanctuary and be pampered with picnic hampers for a gourmet outdoor experience.

-The next day (Day 3), we went for rafting on the waters of River Sutlej.
-The journey from Kurfi to Chaba takes about 90 minutes, the road is good, but the ride could make you a bit queasy (so better travel on an empty stomach) as it involves coming down from 8000 feet to about 1000 feet sea level.
+The next day (Day 3), we went rafting on the waters of River Sutlej.
+The journey from Kurfi to Chaba takes about 90 minutes, the road is good, but the ride could make you a bit queasy (so better to travel on an empty stomach) as it involves coming down from 8000 feet to about 1000 feet of sea level.

-After the ride, Oberoi had organised (as part of the tour) a gourmet picnic lunch, which was served on a makeshift seating specially made for us on the riverbank – being true South Indian’s we ordered Spicy Idlis and Curd Rice for our picnic hamper.
-After we had our lunch, the staff from Oberoi removed everything, including empty containers and other garbage; they ensured nothing is left behind or polluting the place – impressive work, very professional.
+After the ride, Oberoi had organised (as part of the tour) a gourmet picnic lunch, which was served on a makeshift seating specially made for us on the riverbank – being true South Indian we ordered Spicy Idlis and Curd Rice for our picnic hamper.
+After we had our lunch, the staff from Oberoi removed everything, including empty containers and other garbage; they ensured nothing was left behind or polluting the place – impressive work, very professional.

 Our last stop for the day was a stroll along the long Mall Road and the Ridge (seen in the MGR song), where you will find shops, Government offices and colonial buildings.